-I like to say my life as a singer began on my nightly walks with my father.
-We’d walk up Tioga Street in my native, Johnstown, PA, heading for the two little stores at the top of the hill.
+I like to say I began my life as a singer with my father.
+We’d mosey up Tioga Street in my native Johnstown, PA, heading for two little stores at the top of the hill.
 My Dad would buy his daily cigar at the Tioga Street Market and then we’d stop next door at Jake’s where I’d get an ice cream cone.
-My Dad had a nice voice and though he was too shy to sing in public, he was happy to share his limited repertoire with me.
-So we’d stroll along to the tune of “I’ve Been Working on the Railroad,” “Oh Susannah” and the like.
-This routine probably began as soon as I was old enough to walk that far and continued until I reached my teens when walking down the street with a parent for pleasure was just too embarrassing.
-My older brother, by seven years, brought home the first Joan Baez album when I was in 6th grade and there began my lifelong love affair with folk and acoustic music.
-Although my own family’s roots stretched back to the Jewish ghettos of Eastern Europe, we were living in Appalachia and the musical tradition of the mountains, old-timey and bluegrass, seeped into my unconscious and seeded my native affinity for the sound of mountain music.
+My Dad had a sweet voice.
+Though he was too shy to sing in public, he was happy to share his limited repertoire with me.
+We’d stroll along singing “Oh Susanna,” “I’ve Been Working on the Railroad,” and the like.
+This routine began as soon as I was old enough to walk up that hill, and continued till I was a teenager, when walking with a parent for pleasure just became too uncool.
+Lucky for me, my dad lived to be 101, long enough for me to mature and resume walking together deep into his old age.

-When I moved to Boston after college in the mid 1970’s, I had already begun performing traditional Appalachian and topical music.
-A little investigation and a lot of luck brought me quickly into contact with some local women musicians (Marcia Deihl, Kendall Hale, Lannie Liggera, Pat Ouellette and Katie Tolles) who wanted to sing not only traditional songs, but also songs that spoke to our own emerging social and political awareness.
-We quickly formed a string band, calling ourselves “New Harmony Sisterhood” and spend the next six years performing all around Boston and beyond for women’s events, union organizing actions and folk audiences.
-It was a time of tremendous hopefulness and energy which inspired me to delve more and more deeply into my own songwriting and most of these songs found their way into the New Harmony repertoire.
-Eventually we were approached by Barbara Dane and Irwin Silber of Paredon Records to record an album and in 197? we released And Ain’t I a Woman on the Paredon label.
-Paredon was eventually absorbed into the Folkways catalogue and Folkways eventually entered the Smithsonian collection of American Folk Music which is where New Harmony’s lone album can be found today, representing its role in the history of authentic American folk music.
+When I moved to Boston from Ann Arbor, MI, in the early 70’s, I had already begun performing traditional Appalachian and topical music.
+A little investigation and lucky timing brought me quickly into contact with some local women musicians (Marcia Deihl, Kendall Hale, Lannie Liggera, Pat Ouellette and Katie Tolles) who also wanted to sing not only traditional songs, but also songs that spoke to our own emerging social and political awareness.
+We formed a string band, calling ourselves “New Harmony Sisterhood,” and spent the next six years performing all around Boston and beyond for women’s events, union organizing actions and folk audiences.
+It was a time of tremendous hopefulness which inspired me to delve more and more deeply into my own songwriting.
+Most of these songs found their way into the New Harmony repertoire.
+Eventually we were approached by Paredon Records to make a album.
+In 1977, we released “And Ain’t I A Woman?”
+Paredon was eventually absorbed into the Folkways label.
+The Folkways catalogue became part of the American Folk Life Collection at the Smithsonian which is where New Harmony’s album can still be found today, representing its role in the evolution of American folk music.

-After New Harmony disbanded in 1980, I joined forces with some mainstay members of the Boston bluegrass scene, Eric Levenson, Paul Silvius, Howie Tarnower and Steve Watt and we began performing around Boston as Fire on the Mountain.
-My songwriting continued and when Fire on the Mountain members went their separate ways, I began concentrating my efforts on a solo singer-songwriter career through the mid-late 80’s.
+When New Harmony disbanded in 1980, I joined forces with some mainstay members of the Boston bluegrass scene.
+Eric Levenson, Paul Silvius, Howie Tarnower, Steve Watt and I began performing around town as “Fire on the Mountain.”
+I continued with my songwriting and when “Fire on the Mountain” members went their separate ways, I began concentrating on a solo singer-songwriter career.
 While still strongly bluegrass influenced, my repertoire expanded to include a more varied range of acoustic styles.
-With the support and encouragement of Eric and Howie, I recorded a solo album of original compositions, Around the Next Bend, which was picked up on the Flying Fish Label and nominated for Folk Album of the Year in the 1988 Boston Music Awards.
+With the support of Eric and Howie, I recorded a solo album of original compositions.
+“Around the Next Bend” was picked up on the Flying Fish/Rounder label and was nominated for Folk Album of the Year in the 1988 Boston Music Awards.

-As is true for artists of all genre, I came up hard against the inevitable contradictions of wanting a home, family, children and making a dependable living to support these desires.
-Around this time I made the difficult decision to prioritize a career as a psychotherapist.
-I got married, began to raise my two daughters and my music moved to the rear of the family-career train.
-But good fortune crossed my path and in the early 90’s I joined forces with three other local women singers (Rebecca (Brown) Pugh; Anne Goodwin and Gail (Rundlett) Finnie and we formed an a capella quart, Taproot.
-I began writing songs again and many found their way into the Taproot repertoire.
-We recorded two albums: If You Build It in 1997; and Grand Design, in 2001.
+As is true for artists of all genres, I eventually found myself coming up hard against the conflict of being a working musician and also wanting a home, family, children and the dependable means to support these desires.
+Around this time, I made the difficult decision to prioritize a career as a psychotherapist.
+I got married and began raising my daughters.
+My music moved to the rear of the family-career train.
+But good luck crossed my path again in the early 90’s.
+I joined forces with three local women singers, Gail Finnie, Anne Goodwin and Rebecca Pugh.
+We formed an a capella quartet, calling ourselves Taproot.
+I began writing again and many of those songs found their way into the Taproot repertoire.
+We recorded two albums together: “If You Build It,” in 1997, and “Grand Design,” in 2001.